DataDog/supply-chain-firewall/README.md

 To opt in, set the environment variable `DD_API_KEY` to your Datadog API key, either directly in your shell environment or in a `.env` file in the current working directory.

+Users may also implement custom loggers for use with the firewall.
+Consult the API documentation for details.

 ## Development

 To set up for testing and development, create a fresh `virtualenv`, activate it and run `make install-dev`.
 This will install `scfw` and the development dependencies.